 Pelvic pain among women is pain felt below the belly button of a woman.
 It can be categorized as chronic pain or long-lasting if present for at least 6 months.
 The pain varies for each woman.
-The pain can be severe which makes it hard to sleep, work and enjoy life.
+In addition, the pain can be severe which makes it hard to sleep, work and enjoy life.

 Causes of pelvic pain